miket7f/miket7f.github.io/pages/Electronics Fundamentals.md

 Its magnetic properties can be destroyed by heating up the magnet which randomizes the inner bar magnets again.

 #### Electromagnetism
-Now, there is something else that also creates a magnetic field.
+Now, there is electromagnetism.
+The connection between magnetic fields and electric current.

-If current flows through a wire, we get a magnetic field around the wire.
+Electrically charged particles that move create a magnetic field.
+This means that in a wire where there is current, a magnetic field is created.
+In a wire the magnetic field is in concentric circles around the wire.
+The direction of such a field can be determined by used the right hand rule, which states that by gripping the wire and aligning the thumb in the direction of the conventional current flow, the other fingers will show the direction of the magnetic field.
+The strength of the field decreases with increases distance to the wire.

-On the other hand: if there is a magnetic field, and we have a wire that we move inside the magnetic field, current is induced in the wire.
+The reverse of this law states that if there is a magnetic field and we move a wire inside the magnetic field, current is induced in the wire.

 Finally, if the magnetic field changes, current is again induced in the wire, and if the current flow changes we get an induced voltage as well.

+Okay, let's look at the example with the wire creating a magnetic field again.
-If we allow current to flow through a wire, we create a magnetic field.
-This magnetic field wants to remain steady.
-If we suddenly turned off our power supply, the magnetic field would decrease.
-This magnetic field decrease leads to an induced current in the wire, and the current change leads to an induced voltage.

-Remember: magnetic field change leads to induced current.
-The induction keeps the current flowing for a while and induces a voltage, even though are supply is already turned off.
+If current is present, electrons move through the wire, which creates a concentrical magnetic field around the wire.
+One of the fundamental properties of a magnetic field is that it wants to remain steady.
+If we suddenly turned off our power supply, the magnetic field won't immediately be gone, as it wants to resist the change.
+Instead, it will slowly decrease.
+However, keep in mind that a magnetic field change leads to an induced current and voltage.
+The induction keeps the current flowing for a while and induces a voltage, even though the supply is already turned off.

-On the contrary, if we were to turn on the current again, the full current wouldn't immediately occur, because the magnetic field first needs to build up and creates an induced current and voltage in the opposite direction.
+On the contrary, if we were to turn on the current again, the full current wouldn't immediately occur, because the magnetic field first needs to build up.
+In this case an induced current and voltage in the opposite direction would be present before the magnetic field was built up completely.

 The wire stores energy in the form of magnetism.